PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-13 18:33:36
+Last updated: 2024-04-13 18:34:13
-Random Quote: Eventually, Nick's groin will heal and you'll be back in Sexville, where all the crossword puzzles only have one box to fill. - Lily Aldrin
+Random Quote: Those called "fools" are the only ones brave enough to see the truth. - Rick Sanchez